 Boom 2!

-Event bubbling is an important part of DOM behavior.
-Without it, it would be impossible to implement events that are triggered on entire blocks, not just the deepest elements.
 The simplest example is a context menu.
 Another example could be tables arranged like in Microsoft Excel.
-These tables are huge, and adding events to each cell would create a large number of identical handlers that need to be constantly added as the table grows.
-Besides the extra code, this strategy slows everything down if you're working with a lot of things.
+These tables are huge, and adding events to each cell would create many identical handlers constantly added as the table grows.
+Besides the extra code, this strategy slows everything down if you work with many things.
 It's much easier to put one handler on the whole table.

 In the previous lesson, we saw the e.target

-object.
-This is the deepest element that the capture stage goes to.
-Target doesn't change during bubbling.
-It allows you to always find out exactly where the event took place.
+The target element doesn't change during bubbling.
+It allows you to find out exactly where the event took place.
 In addition, the currentTarget

-In a normal situation, the event should bubble to the end, but there are some situations where bubbling is undesirable.
+Usually, the event should bubble to the end, but there are some situations where bubbling is undesirable.

 There are two ways to do this: